econ122/tp2/README.md

 1. **Should we approve or deny this loan?**
 2. **If approved, what interest rate should we offer?**

 The catch?
-You don't know the actual outcomes (whether borrowers accept your rates or default on loans).
+You don't know the actual outcomes (whether borrowers accept your rates or default on loans) until I merge your predictions with the actual outcomes.

 **Requirements:** You must try **at least 4 different supervised learning methods** and compare their performance.
 Your grade depends on both methodology and results.